data-apis/array-api/spec/draft/API_specification/function_and_method_signatures.rst

     namespace >= 3.8.
 Alternatively, they can add guidance to their users in the documentation to use the functions as if they were positional-only.

-2. Optional parameters must be `keyword-only <https://www.python.org/dev/peps/pep-3102/>`_ arguments.
+2. Optional parameters should be `keyword-only <https://www.python.org/dev/peps/pep-3102/>`_ arguments.

    *Rationale: this leads to more readable code, and it makes it easier to evolve an API over time by adding keywords without having to worry about